 Brazing, a popular induction heating application, is the process of joining two or more pieces of metal or ceramic material with a molten filler metal such as silver, aluminum alloy or copper.
 Brazing requires a higher temperature than soldering but produces a very strong bond which withstands shock, vibration and temperature change.
 Brazed joints are both liquid- and gas-tight and provide good electrical conductivity.
 An induction brazing machine quickly delivers highly localized heat to minimize part warpage and distortion.
 Brazing in a controlled vacuum or in an inert protective atmosphere can significantly improve overall part quality and eliminate costly part cleaning procedures.

-Please visit The Brazing Guide section of our website for in-depth information about brazing processes, materials, filler metals and equipment.
+Please download our 10-page Brazing Guide PDF for in-depth information about brazing processes, materials, filler metals and equipment.

 Brazing Stainless Steel Tubes: 20 seconds, 1330°F